 Federico García Lorca Centre, his legacy

-The Centre is home to the valuable legacy of the poet, comprising numerous documents, letters, manuscripts and photographs that are sometimes used in the exhibitions themselves, where the common thread is always Federico García Lorca, combining with some particular theme, from his relationship with a city or place in the world, the analysis of one of his works, a stage in his life or a conceptual interpretation of his work through the vision of other artists.
+The Center is home to the valuable legacy of the poet, comprising numerous documents, letters, manuscripts and photographs that are sometimes used in the exhibitions themselves, where the common thread is always Federico García Lorca, combining with some particular theme, from his relationship with a city or place in the world, the analysis of one of his works, a stage in his life or a conceptual interpretation of his work through the vision of other artists.

-“Life of Federico García Lorca” virtual tour”
+“Life of Federico García Lorca” virtual tour

 We offer this virtual masterclass on the life and work of the multifaceted writer Federico García Lorca to give students the opportunity to learn about his life, his references, the places he travelled to and the experiences that marked his biographical and literary career.

-From the house where he was born and the villages of La Vega where he spent his childhood, the Student Residence in Madrid where he rubbed shoulders with Dalí and other references of the avant-garde, his trip to New York in an initial contact with modernity… were part of the pieces of the path that led him to become the most recognised universal poet in the world.
+From the house where he was born and the villages of La Vega where he spent his childhood, the Student Residence in Madrid where he rubbed shoulders with Dalí and other references of the avant-garde, his trip to New York in an initial contact with modernity… were part of the pieces of the path that led him to become the most recognized universal poet in the world.

 Another of our goals is to encourage students to acquire and/or reinforce the habit of reading and to approach his most important works, the plot and analysis of these, which will be of great help in the understanding of Lorca’s literature.